Monotone Symplectic Six-Manifolds that admit a Hamiltonian GKM Action are diffeomorphic to Smooth Fano Threefolds

 We present our results in the following subsection.

 \begin{subsection}{Results}

 Given a Hamiltonian GKM space, one can associate to it canonically a graph, the so-called \textbf{GKM graph}; see Subsection \ref{SubSec: Hamiltonian GKM Spaces}.
 Moreover, any edge $e$ of the GKM graph is associated in a canonical way to a $2$-dimensional symplectic two-sphere $S_e$ in the underlying symplectic manifold $(M,\omega)$.
 We call a Hamiltonian GKM space \textbf{positive} if for each edge $e$ the evaluation of the first Chern class of $(M,\omega)$ on $S_e$ is positive.
-We introduce the notion of a positive Hamiltonian GKM space in a careful way at the beginning of Section 4.
+We introduce the notion of a positive Hamiltonian GKM space in a careful way at the beginning of Section \ref{sec:pos}.
 In particular, if the underlying symplectic manifold is monotone then the Hamiltonian GKM space is positive (see Lemma \ref{Lemma: symplectic fano c1 positive}).
-The main result of this article is stated in the following theorem.

 \begin{theorem} Let $\tham$ be a positive and six-dimensional Hamiltonian GKM space of complexity one.
 Then $M$ is diffeomorphic to a smooth Fano threefold. \end{theorem}

 This theorem supports Goal \ref{MainGoal}.
 Indeed a direct consequence of Theorem \ref{ManiThm: result main goal} and Lemma \ref{Lemma: symplectic fano c1 positive} is the following corollary.